netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>additionalNamespaces</b></td>
         <td>[]string</td>
         <td>
-          `additionalNamespaces` contains additional namespaces alowed to connect to the network observability namespaces In particular if additional application deployed in this namespaces (such as kafka or loki) need external connection, this should be added here.<br/>
+          `additionalNamespaces` contains additional namespaces allowed to connect to the NetObserv namespace.
+It gives some flexibility in the network policy configuration, however should you need a more specific configuration, you can disable it and install your own instead.<br/>
           <br/>
             <i>Default</i>: [openshift-console openshift-monitoring]<br/>
         </td>